oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 ============================

-In some cases, it may make sense to avoid the use of a strictly browser-based OAuth application entirely, instead using an architecture that can provide better security.
+In some cases, it may make sense to avoid the use of a strictly browser-based OAuth application entirely, and instead use an architecture that keeps OAuth access tokens out of the browser.

-Apps Served from the Same Domain as the API
+Apps Served from a Common Domain as the API
 -------------------------------------------

-For simple system architectures, such as when the JavaScript application is served from the same domain as the API (resource server) being accessed, it is likely a better decision to avoid using OAuth entirely, and just use session authentication to communicate with the API.
+For simple system architectures, such as when the JavaScript application is served from a domain that can share cookies with the API's (resource server's) domain, it is likely a better decision to avoid using OAuth entirely, and just use session authentication to communicate with the API.

 OAuth and OpenID Connect provide very little benefit in this deployment scenario, so it is recommended to reconsider whether you need OAuth or OpenID Connect at all